Icinga/icinga-powershell-framework/doc/frameworkusage/34-Uninstall-Icinga-Agent.md

 While the main purpose of the Icinga for Windows solution is check your systems and provided all required tools, including the Icinga Agent, it might be required to entirely uninstall the Icinga Agent.
 This sometimes might even include to flush the entire `ProgramData` folder, where certificates and other configurations are stored.

-**Note:** Before using any of the commands below you will have to initialize the Icinga PowerShell Framework inside a new PowerShell instance with `Use-Icinga`.
-Starting with version `1.2.0` of the Framework you can also simply type `icinga` into the command line.
+**Note:** Before using any of the commands below you will have to initialize the Icinga PowerShell Framework inside a new PowerShell instance with `icinga -Shell`

 ## Uninstalling the Icinga Agent